Adilah09/Moodsic/README.md

 ** impt **
 Do not commit .env — it contains spotify secret keys.
-(i alr put in .gitignore in frontend directory but do check b4 u push) Only commit code and .env.example.
+(i alr put in .gitignore but do check b4 u push)
+Only commit code and .env.example.